awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

 ## Step 5: Register a Task Definition<a name="AWSCLI_EC2_register_task_definition"></a>

 Before you can run a task on your ECS cluster, you must register a task definition\.
 Task definitions are lists of containers grouped together\.
 The following example is a simple task definition that uses a `busybox` image from Docker Hub and simply sleeps for 360 seconds\.
-For more information about the available task definition parameters, see [Amazon ECS Task definitions](task_definitions.md)\.
+For more information about the available task definition parameters, see [Amazon ECS task definitions](task_definitions.md)\.

 ```
 {